Super Monaco GP: History and technical aspects

 The idea for Super Monaco GP's arcade version came from Hisao Oguchi, who was at the time a game planner with Sega.
 At a younger age, Oguchi had played Monaco GP, released by Sega in 1979.
 When Oguchi decided to design a game based on Formula One, he started with a different name but chose Super Monaco GP after listening to opinions that the name was a good one.
 He referenced a parallel between the Monaco Grand Prix being the top event in racing and Sega being the top company in arcades.
 The game was also developed for the tenth anniversary of Monaco GP.

 Super Monaco GP was the first arcade game where the arcade cabinet gave direct feedback in response to gameplay.
 The game's steering wheel includes force feedback with precision in response to the player's movements in-game.
 Utilizing the Sega X Board for an arcade system board, Super Monaco GP runs at 60 frames per second and displays on a 26 inch screen.
 The cabinet also includes a Fresnel lens to make the image on the game appear larger.
-The deluxe arcade cabinet came equipped with Sega's "Air Drive" system that would move the driver's seat and blow air into the cockpit to increase the sense of realism the player would feel.
+The deluxe arcade cabinet came equipped with Sega's "Air Drive" system that would move the driver's seat in order to increase the sense of realism the player would feel.
 Up to eight cabinets are able to be linked via Sega's "Power Link" cable that was first demonstrated at the 1988 AMOA show.
 Both a deluxe and an upright version of the cabinet were available, and all models were painted to look like cars from F1 team McLaren, the team of 1988 F1 champion Ayrton Senna.

 Super Monaco GP was released for arcades in May 1989 in Japan.
 It debuted in the United States in August the same year, when Sega Enterprises USA president Tom Petit debuted it to arcade distributors at the Sofitel Hotel in Chicago.
 There, Petit revealed to approximately 40 other companies the success the game had in Europe and Asia, and its successful test results in the US, as well as a North American launch date in September.
 Shortly after the arcade release, Super Monaco GP was ported to the Sega Genesis, Game Gear, and Master System, and was also released for the Sega CD as part of Sega Classics Arcade Collection.
 The Game Gear release was one of three launch titles for the system.
 To make up for the lack of engagement the home game had in comparison to the arcade cabinet, Sega added more tracks and gameplay modes.
 It was also ported by Probe Software and published by U.S. Gold to computers, including the Amiga, Commodore 64, Atari ST, Amstrad CPC, and ZX Spectrum.
 According to programmer David Shea, who did the port for the ZX Spectrum, the idea of the port was more about capturing the spirit of the arcade game rather than trying to replicate it.